PatNei/Bsc-Sign-Language-Recon/Documents/weekly_meeting.md

 ### What did you achieve?
 - Optimized hyper parameters for multiclass model (and binary classifier) for ASL alphabet
+- we implemented simple trajectories, reducing the hand to a single point
+- Learning app (frontend) is now able to capture sequences of landmarks and send them off to the API.

 ### What did you struggle with?
 - Python & React